20 Nov Pressure sensitive labels for can decoration

 A smart alternative to shrink sleeve labels

-According to a recent study, more than 80% of craft breweries in Canada are selling their beer into cans rather than glass bottles.
+According to a recent study, more than 80% of craft breweries in Canada sell cans rather than glass bottles.

-The popularity of cans is not limited to Canada nor to the beer industry; a quick walk through the beverage aisle at the store will convince you.
-There is a growing number of alcoholic cocktails and sparkling waters selling in cans.
+The popularity of canned beverages is not limited to Canada nor the beer industry; a quick walk through the beverage aisle at the store will convince you.
+There is a growing number of alcoholic cocktails and sparkling waters sold in cans.

-Here are some of the main benefits of using pressure-sensitive labels VS shrink sleeves on cans.
+Giving that can a distinct personality to stand out from the competition is a must.
+Here are some of the main benefits of choosing pressure-sensitive labels over shrink sleeves on cans.

 1- UNLIMITED GRAPHIC POSSIBILITIES